Wondering how to use WooCommerce SEO to drive more targeted traffic to your site, and boost your sales?

 Implementing product review schema is the best way to add rich snippets to your search results.
 These cool snippets can be shown by implementing schema markup on your WooCommerce product pages.

-The best way to add rich snippets in WordPress is using the All In One Schema.org Rich Snippets plugin.
+The best way to add rich snippets in WordPress is using the All in One SEO plugin.

 Keep in mind that adding rich snippets doesn’t guarantee you that they will be shown in all of your search results, but it definitely improves your odds.